Author Guidelines

 1.2 Cover page

 This document should only contain information about the authors and the title of the manuscript.
-Author information should be provided only in this independent document, and not included in the manuscript document, to ensure authors' anonymity during the peer review process.
+Author information should be provided only in this independent document and not included in the manuscript to ensure authors' anonymity during peer review.

 1.2.1 Title